 The Recreation/Education Coordinator often counsels youth on healthy eating habits and exercise habits that benefit each youth in placement.

 To prevent youth from falling behind in school, County workers or parents may arrange, through the youth's home school, to have work sent to NSD either via fax or mail.
-The youth may work on their homework while in NSD program.
+The youth may work on their homework while in the NSD program.

 An academic program is provided to all youth by a certified teacher for approximately three hours a day.
 We also coordinate school work with the youth's home county.